 If either party refuses to sign, then you cannot use a VAP to establish paternity.
 This raises an important question: Should you sign the form?
 In this article, our Illinois paternity attorneys discuss the most important things you should know about signing the state’s voluntary acknowledgment form.

 A Voluntary Acknowledgement of Paternity form is simply a legal document unmarried people can use to establish parentage.
 When completed, signed by both parties, and submitted to the state of Illinois, a man will become the legal father of the child.
 A VAP is an easy and effective legal tool for unmarried couples who agree on a child’s parentage.

 A VAP is Binding — It Will Create Parental Rights and Responsibilities

 While a VAP form is relatively simple, it is important to understand it is very much a powerful document.
-It is legally binding, enforceable and creates parental rights and parental obligations for the father.
-In that sense, a voluntary acknowledgement form is like a court order.
+It is legally binding, enforceable, and creates parental rights and parental obligations for the father.
+In that sense, a voluntary acknowledgment form is like a court order.
 Among other things, the form will:

 As was mentioned, a VAP form must be signed by both parents.
 If either the mother or father refuses to sign the form, paternity cannot be established through voluntary legal means.
 You will have to pursue another option.

 You Have 60 Days to Rescind an Acknowledgement of Paternity